CuriousTech/GoldenChute/README.md

 Hide after start causes the window to hide 4 seconds after startup.
 The outage log (top right area, hidden when small) is blank until an entry is created.
 Entries are comma delimited lines saved in a file in the local exe folder, named ups_log.txt.

+Battery health can be used to adjust the time remaining calculation.
+The time is based on the modeol ID (i.e. 1000VA) assuming a 90% efficient inverter (900Wh), current average watts used, and 100% everywhere else, so starting with 95~97% health should be close.
+The information from the display is in 10% increments, so if it switches to backup while charging, the time could be wrong by maybe 5%, but recalculates when the level changes.